Turkish philanthropist re-arrested after acquittal in landmark trial

 Emma Sinclair-Webb, Turkey director of Human Rights Watch, described the arrest warrant as "lawless and vindictive", bypassing a European Court of Human Rights ruling in December demanding his immediate release.

-Police detained Kavala immediately after his release from a sprawling prison in Silivri, west of Istanbul, and took him to police headquarters after routine health checks, state-owned Anadolu news agency said.
+Police detained Kavala immediately after his release from a sprawling prison in Silivri, west of Istanbul, and took him to police headquarters after routine health checks, the police spokeswoman told Reuters.

-During a 24-hour detention period, Kavala was expected to be sent to the prosecutor's office at the main court in Istanbul, a Twitter account run by Kavala's supporters said.
+During a 24-hour detention period, Kavala was expected to be sent to the prosecutor's office at the main court in Istanbul, she said.
 Prosecutors will then rule on whether to formally arrest him and send him back to prison.

+Ankara says the 2016 coup attempt was carried out by supporters of U.S.-based Muslim cleric Fethullah Gulen.
+Gulen, who has lived in self-imposed exile in Pennsylvania since 1999, has denied any involvement in the attempted coup.

+Since the putsch attempt, authorities have carried out a sustained crackdown, jailing about 80,000 people and dismissing 150,000 civil servants, military personnel and others and closing some 180 media organisations.

 Kavala had been held in jail for more than two years over the Gezi case.
 He was accused of attempting to overthrow the government by organising the protests, during which hundreds of thousands marched across Turkey against Erdogan's plans to redevelop a central Istanbul park.